legend507/RaspberryPi3/README.md

 Python script to use webcam on Raspberry Pi
 - pi_surveillance_web.py, open a window to show webcam input.
 Also detect the moving pixels on a frame, and detect faces in the those pixels (need OpenCV support).
 - webcam.py, simple open a window to show webcam input.

+# Miscs
+navit-project.org, is an OS for vehicle navigation on Raspberry Pi.
+First, install Raspian OS on my Raspberry Pi, then git clone the navit repo, compile, and run.
+A step-by-step instruction is available on navit official website.